dekorateio/dekorate/design.md

 | AddAzureFileVolume            | PodSpec        | Add an Azure File volume to the Pod spec.              |

 ### Annotation Processor
 Refers to Java annotation processors.
-Each processor is responsible for creating a `config` object and also for registering one or more `processors` that handle the `config`.
+Each processor is responsible for creating a `config` object and also for registering one or more `handler` that handle the `config`.
-An processor may register more than one `config` processors with no restriction on the kind of `config` they handle.
+A processor may register more than one `config` `handlers` with no restriction on the kind of `config` they handle.

 | Processor                         | Config               | Supported Annotations                                                                                        | Description                                                       |
 |-----------------------------------|----------------------|--------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|